DavidPankiewicz/analyzing-the-new-york-subway-dataset/README.md

 * Do other factors have an effect on ridership?

 ## Data
 The dataset comes from the NYC MTA.
 The raw data can be found on the MTA website here.
-(See these python files).
+An example file is uploaded at.
 The final clean csv file used for analysis can be found at [this Dropbox link](https://www.dropbox.com/s/meyki2wl9xfa7yk/turnstile_data_master_with_weather.csv).

 The dataset is limited to data collected from May 2011.
 Variables include day, time, subway data (subway station, number of riders entering a given station), and weather data from Weather Underground (rain, temperature, wind, and other weather factors).

 ## Hypothesis Testing
 First, I wanted to see if ridership on rainy days follows a different distribution than ridership on dry days.
 I split the data based on the "rain" binary variable, and plotted a histogram of ridership for each sample.
 The histograms make it clear that ridership does not follow a normal distribution, ruling out the possibility of using a t-test to examine means.
 Instead, I used the [Mann-Whitney U test](https://en.wikipedia.org/wiki/Mann–Whitney_U_test), a non-parametric test that makes no assumptions about the underlying distribution of the data.
 Using the SciPy library,

-Running the following code using the SciPy library, we get the following results
+Running the following code using the SciPy library, I got the following results:

+Rain Day Mean: 1105.45
+Dry Day Mean:  1090.28
+1 sided p-value: 0.02499
+2 sided p-value: 0.04998

 Using a critical value of 0.05, we reject the null hypothesis that these two distributions are equal.
+It is noted that our p-value is only ever so slightly below 0.05.

 ## Estimated Effects of Rain